software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Writing good user stories

 - A good user story describes a _feature that provides value for the end user of the software_
 - This means, that the description should be written so that the _customer can understand it_
 - For example the following user story is too technical:

-  > ❌ As a blog reader, I want to send an HTTP GET request to the /api/blogs/{id}/blog-posts REST API endpoint to get the list of blog's blog posts in JSON format so that I can find interesting blog posts to read
+  > ❌ As a developer, I want to optimize the database by adding a new index to the blog posts table so that the list of blog posts of a blog loads fast.

 - A better user story would express the feature from the user's point of view:

-  > ✅ As a blog reader, I want to browse the list of blog posts of a blog so that I can find interesting posts to read
+  > ✅ As a blog reader, I want the list of blog posts of a blog load fast so that I can find interesting blog posts to read quickly.

 ---